natkam/svn-scraper/README.md

 # svn-scrapper

+The goal:
-Download the C# code from an non-existing SVN repo. https://searchcode.com/codesearch/view/28766922/
+Download a C# library from a non-existing SVN repo.
+An example file:
+https://searchcode.com/codesearch/view/28766922/

 Built with:
 - Python 3.7
-- see the requirements.txt for additional packages.
-(It'll be either bs4 or requests-html, haven't decided yet.)
+- requests-html 0.10.0